 It is possible for multiple issues to go wrong at the same time.
 For instance, if the EPP code expires, the domain may become locked again.
 Be sure to review the full pre-transfer checklist briefly, request a new EPP code, and enter your new EPP code during the checkout process.

 How do I ensure my domain transfer is uninterrupted?

 One of the security measures to prevent your domain from being transferred without your consent is a validation email sent to your registered WHOIS email address.
 To ensure that your transfer succeeds without interruption, please check your emails and follow the instructions provided.

 What is my EPP code or Authorization key?

 The EPP code is an authorization key provided by your old registrar and required by your new registrar to complete a domain name registration transfer.
 You must contact the old registrar to obtain this.

 If HostGator is your registrar, you can get your EPP code within your Customer Portal.
-Please check out the article, How To Unlock a Domain, for detailed instructions.
+Please check out the article, How to Unlock a Domain, for detailed instructions.
 The directions to get your EPP code are slightly different depending on when and how your domain was registered.
-You would need to reach out to your current registrar if you did not purchase your domain from HostGator.
+You need to reach out to your current registrar if you did not purchase your domain from HostGator.

 What is our IPS TAG?